Prora: Metropole Marketing

 In 2013, a German company, Metropole Marketing, bought the rights to refurbish Prora and market the units as summer homes.
-By that year, refurbished apartments in the so-called Colossus were on sale for as much as €700,000 (US$900,000) apiece.
+By that year, refurbished apartments in the so-called Colossus were on sale for as much as €700,000 each.
 The completion date was estimated as 2016.
 In 2016, the first of the new apartments opened in Block 1.
-The Prora Solitaire hotel in Block 2 opened in time for summer 2016, and some reconstructed flats were for sale in that Block by mid 2017.
+The Prora Solitaire hotel in Block 2 opened for the summer of 2016, and some reconstructed flats were for sale in that Block by mid 2017.
 At that time, four of the buildings were in the process of redevelopment, a fifth was used as a youth hostel while the remaining three remained in ruins.

 A November 2017 update indicated that most of the units (flats) in Block 1 had been sold, having been marketed as summer homes for those who live in Hamburg and Berlin.
-Many were listed by owners as short term rentals on sites such as Airbnb and HomeAway.
+Many were listed by owners as short term rentals.

 In popular culture

 Prora was featured in the video game Civilization V, specifically within the expansion pack Civilization V: Brave New World.
-It appears in the game as a world wonder associated with the ideology Autocracy.
+It appears in the game as a world wonder associated with the ideology of Autocracy.

 It was the setting of the 2012 short film Prora.

 Prora is the setting for the first and fifth of the series of crime novels by David Young set in pre-unification East Germany: Stasi Child (2016) and Stasi Winter (2020).
-Both stories feature a fictional Jugendwekhof – a workhouse for juvenile delinquents – located in the planned holiday resort.
+Both stories feature a fictional Jugendwerkhof, a workhouse for juvenile delinquents, located in the planned holiday resort.